MicrosoftDocs/visualstudio-docs/docker/tutorials/tutorial-multi-container-app-mysql.md

 This article describes how to create multi-container apps with [MySQL](https://dev.mysql.com/) and [Docker Compose](https://docs.docker.com/compose/).
 An app with multiple containers allows you to dedicate containers for specialized tasks, so each container can focus on a single task.
 There are many advantages to using multi-container apps:

-- Separate containers allow you to manage APIs and front-end resources differently than databases
+- Separate containers allow you to manage APIs and front-end resources differently than databases.
-- Multiple containers let you version and update versions in isolation
+- Multiple containers let you version and update versions in isolation.
-- Local databases can be maintained in containers and managed services used for databases in production
+- Local databases can be maintained in containers and managed services used for databases in production.
-- Multi-container apps are more efficient than running multiple processes with a process manager, which adds complexity to container startup/shutdown
+- Multi-container apps are more efficient than running multiple processes with a process manager, which adds complexity to container startup/shutdown.

 In this tutorial, you: